sohyunwriter/LangChain-OpenTutorial/docs/16-Evaluations/07-LangSmith-Custom-LLM-Evaluation.md

 ## RAG System Setup

-We'll build a basic **RAG** (Retrieval-Augmented Generation) system to test **Custom Evaluators**.
+We will build a basic **RAG** (Retrieval-Augmented Generation) system to test **Custom Evaluators**.
 This implementation creates a question-answering system based on PDF documents, which will serve as our foundation for evaluation purposes.

 This **RAG** system will be used to evaluate answer quality and accuracy through **Custom Evaluators** in later sections.